bitkid83/simpletitler/README.md

 By Paul Hindt, 4/22/2015

 Developed in Visual Studio 2013.
 Will compile in 2012 though.

-Requires Extended WPF Toolkit to build - http://wpftoolkit.codeplex.com/ nuget> Install-Package Extended.Wpf.Toolkit
+Requires Extended WPF Toolkit to build, http://wpftoolkit.codeplex.com

--
+nuget> Install-Package Extended.Wpf.Toolkit

 This project was designed with Telestream Wirecast usage in mind.
 However it is a generic application with no direct ties to Wirecast.